Loïc Guguen

 Loïc Guguen (29 July 1972 – 20 January 2023) was a contemporary French dramatic baritone.

 Biography

 Guguen studied with Rachel Yakar and in London with Laura Sarti at the "Opera Course" of the Guildhall School of Music and Drama from which he graduated in March 2006.
 He began the same year in London with the title role of Simon Boccanegra by Giuseppe Verdi.
+In 2008, Guguen starred as Valentin in the Edinburgh Grand Opera production of Gounod's Faust, and in 2011, he performed in the Théatre du Chatelet production of Sweeney Todd: The Demon Barber of Fleet Street, starring Caroline O'Connor.

-Guguen died on 20 January 2023.
+Guguen died on 20 January 2023, survived by his wife and three children.